 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus.
 (Romans 15:5)

 Think positively, looking for things to encourage

 Do you bring sunshine or gloom into the room?
+Do you encourage one another or discourage one another?
 If you are a negative person, don’t say, “I’m just a worrier.
 I was born that way.”
 Or, “It’s my nature to be depressed.”
 God is in the personality-changing business.
 He wants you to “be conformed to the likeness of his Son” (Romans 8:29).
 You can change.
 You can become known for your encouraging words.

 Life is full of problems, and we need to deal with them.
 But if we aren’t careful, all we see are the problems.
 There are lots of good things we can focus on.
 Instead of “catching people being bad,” catch them being good.
 Make your words a fountain of life.
 Be a positive person.
 Encourage one another.